 Sadly, many couples find their special connection fading despite their best intentions, simply because they lack some basic knowledge around ‘what’s required’ and ‘what works’.

 … now that the attitudes, choices, and behaviors to naturally strengthen a marriage are understood; you can learn how to apply them to your marriage.
 Once they’re established – they not only guide a marriage that’s become stagnant back into being a dynamic, intimate, and fun relationship… but, they’ll keep on strengthening and enhancing your connection with almost no effort.

 Many of the adjustments needed to reclaim closeness and connection in a marriage are fairly small and simple things by themselves.
 However, because the benefits keep building up and compound over time they truly can be game changers.

-However, it can be quite tricky to discover how to make these adjustments on our own, because our brains form ‘invisible habits’ in the interactions with our partners.
-Because these habits develop without a conscious choice and operate outside our awareness, it’s difficult to recognize our own patterns or clearly see how they’re impacting our marriage connection.
+However, it can be tricky to discover how to make these adjustments on our own, because our brains form ‘invisible habits’ in the interactions with our partners.
+Because these habits develop without a conscious choice and operate outside our awareness, it’s usually quite difficult to notice our own patterns or clearly see how they’re impacting our marriage connection.

 Relationship Counseling for Communication and Connection